Promptus/cleditor-rails/README.md

 Forked for latest (for now) version of source at: http://premiumsoftware.net/cleditor/

-Includes "Advanced Table Plug-in Version 1.0.1".
+Includes "Table Plug-in Version 1.0.3".

 Also changed version of this gem to be the same as the CLEditor version.

+(Except: Right now we're on 1.4.4.1 because we needed to switch away from the advanced table editor plugin to the normal one for better IE support)

 Also also required small changes to JS and CSS files to fix paths so they point to asset pipeline.